binarytemple/docker-hackathon/README.md

 npm start
 ```

 Navigate to http://127.0.0.1:3000 and we see the text entry form

 ----

 # Nginx inside a container

-Install nginx
+Install Nginx

 ```
 yum -y install nginx
 ```

 Commit the container

 ```
 ❯ docker commit devtest devtestv7